Jyrezo/Jyrezo/README.md

-Hello, I'm CodedJimmy I'm a Full Stack developer who focuses on the Roblox Platform.
+Hello, I'm Jyrezo I'm a Full Stack developer who focuses on the Roblox Platform.

 I also own and operate the T:Riza Corporation.